-The Department of Human Resources is committed to providing a diverse and inclusive City workplace, where all applicants and employees are treated with fairness, dignity, and respect.
+The Department of Human Resources (DHR) is committed to providing a diverse and inclusive workplace for the City and County of San Francisco (City), where all applicants and employees are treated with fairness, dignity, and respect.
 DHR’s mission is to use fair and equitable practices to hire, develop, support, and retain a highly-qualified workforce.

-- Sexual Harassment: It is the policy of the City and County of San Francisco that, in accord with State and federal laws, each city employee has the right to work in an environment free of discrimination, including sexual harassment, and that sexual harassment is unacceptable and will not be tolerated in the workplace.
+- Sexual Harassment: It is City policy that, in accordance with State and federal laws, each City employee has the right to work in an environment free of discrimination, including sexual harassment, and that sexual harassment is unacceptable and will not be tolerated in the workplace.

-- Gender Inclusion Policy and Tools: The City and County of San Francisco (City) is dedicated to maintaining an inclusive, respectful, safe, and productive workplace for all transgender, gender-nonconforming, gender-nonbinary, and gender-transitioning employees, applicants, and contractors.
-Discrimination, harassment, and retaliation based on gender, gender identity, and gender expression are not tolerated.
+- Gender Inclusion Policy and Tools: The City is dedicated to maintaining an inclusive, respectful, safe, and productive workplace for all transgender, gender-nonconforming, gender-nonbinary, and gender-transitioning employees, applicants, and contractors.
+The City does not tolerate discrimination, harassment, or retaliation based on gender, gender identity, and gender expression.

-- Access to City Employment (ACE): Provides an alternative route towards permanent City employment for qualified disabled individuals.
+- Access to City Employment (ACE) provides an alternative route towards permanent City employment for qualified disabled individuals.

-- Harassment Prevention: In this training, participants will understand federal and state statutory provisions and strategies regarding harassment prevention, discrimination, and retaliation.
-Supervisors are required to take this training every two years.
+- Harassment Prevention: This training provides an overview of federal and state statutory provisions, as well as strategies regarding harassment prevention, discrimination, and retaliation.
+The City requires all supervisor take this training every two years.

-- Annual Report on Completed Harassment Prevention Training (FY17-18 and FY18-19)
+- Annual Report on Completed Harassment Prevention Training FY 2017-18 and FY 2018-19

 - Citywide Workforce Demographics: This web page explores the City’s workforce demographics through interactive dashboards.

-- EEO Complaints by Race Ethnicity (FY 2018-19)
+- EEO Complaints by Race Ethnicity FY 2018-19

-- First Quarter Report on Harassment Complaints (FY 2019-2020)
+- Report on Harassment Complaints FY 2019-20

-- Fourth Quarter and Annual Report on Sexual Harassment Complaints (FY 2018-2019)
+- Report on Harassment Complaints FY 2018-19

 - Workforce Utilization Report 2019